Economic impact of immigration to Canada: Wages

-In terms of the impact of immigration worldwide, Statistics Canada estimates that for every 10% increase in the population from immigration, wages in Canada are now reduced by 4% on average (with the greatest impact to more skilled workers, such as workers with post-graduate degrees whose wages are reduced by 7%).
+In a 2007 study, economists Abdurrahman Aydemir and George Borjas found that a 10% increase in the supply of workers within a specific education–experience group may reduce that group's wages by around 3–4%.
+However, these results should not be interpreted as a universal 4% drop for all Canadian workers whenever immigration rises by 10%, since Aydemir and Borjas were examining group-specific wage impacts.
+Statistics Canada has likewise noted that overall wage effects of immigration in Canada tend to be relatively small, with more noticeable impacts confined to particular skill segments or regions.

 In part because of the credential issue, many immigrants are forced to find work below their education level and at lower wages.
 However, even for doing work of the same skill level, immigrants are much less well compensated than their native born counterparts.
 Immigration scholar Jeffrey Reitz calculated that in 2001 native Canadian employers were benefiting from, and immigrant employees were losing out on, between $2 and 3 billion per year due to this imbalance.
 A study published by Statistics Canada reviewed data from 1991 to 2010 regarding the convergence of wages between immigrants and native-born Canadians.
 The study found that there was a convergence of relative earnings for immigrants.
 Immigrant men's average annual wages were 86% of those of native-born men in 2010, up from 76% in 1991.

 There are a number of possible explanations for why newcomers earn less than native Canadians in the same jobs with the same skills.
 Lower hourly wages might be an indication that the labour productivity of immigrants is lower, and employers thus have reason to pay them less.
 New workers are also less familiar with the Canadian labour market and will thus not be able to maximize their salaries.
 Employers will also be less familiar with an immigrant's background and thus less willing to offer the same salary as to a native.
-Due to lower mobility, they do not access better paying jobs, such as in Alberta and Saskatchewan.
+Due to lower mobility, they do not access better-paying jobs, such as in Alberta and Saskatchewan.
 This has been changing with Calgary already surpassing Montreal in terms of percentage of visible minorities.
 Visible minorities in Saskatchewan earn higher wages than native-born Canadians.